BIATeam/BIADocs/docs/40-DeveloperGuide/60-TranslationServerSide.md

         public string Description { get; set; }
     }
     ```
-* Add the fonction to define the model with constraint (and Data if required) in Infrastructure.Data/ModelsBuilders/TranslationModelBuilder.cs
+* Add the function to define the model with constraint (and Data if required) in Infrastructure.Data/ModelsBuilders/TranslationModelBuilder.cs
   * it should contain :
     * the HasKey(r => r.Id)
-    * the required constrainte on LanguageId and the entity to translate id (NotificationId  in this exemple)
+    * the required constraint on LanguageId and the entity to translate id (NotificationId  in this example)
     * the HasIndex on those 2 keys (to avoid duplication of translation on same language and same entity)
-    * the contrante on fields to translate identical to the constraints in the entity required or not, lenght...
-(Title + Description in this exemple).
+    * the constraint on fields to translate. it should be identical to the constraints in the entity required or not, length...
+(Title + Description in this example).
     ``` csharp
             /// <summary>
         /// Create the model for notification.